deepakpothiyil/rsvp-assessment/README.md

          - EC2 instances launched by the ASG using the Launch configs, backed by the load balancer.
          - A MySQL RDS instance
          - Security groups for EC2, load balancer and RDS with the necessary port configurations
-         - Output URL to access the application
+         - Output URL to access the PHP Sample page

     Parameter values to be entered at the launch time are: